omri374/moda/README.md

                               anomaly_type='residual',
                               num_of_std=3, lo_delta=0)

-# There is no fit/predict here.
-We take the entire time series and can evaluate anomalies on all of it or just the last window(s)
+# Take the entire time series and evaluate anomalies on all of it or just the last window(s)
 prediction = model.predict(dataset)
 raw_metrics = get_metrics_for_all_categories(dataset[['value']], prediction[['prediction']], dataset[['label']],
                                              window_size_for_metrics=1)